redis/docs/content/develop/reference/eviction/index.md

 The following policies are available:

--   `noeviction`: Keys are not evicted but the server won't execute any commands that add new data to the cache.
+-   `noeviction`: Keys are not evicted but the server will return an error when you try to execute commands that cache new data.
 If your database uses replication then this condition only applies to the primary database.
 Note that commands that only read data still work as normal.
 -   `allkeys-lru`: Evict the [least recently used](#apx-lru) (LRU) keys.
 -   `allkeys-lfu`: Evict the [least frequently used](#lfu-eviction) (LFU) keys.